Kiruti01/alx-low_level_programming/README.md

 This repository contains programs written for the low-level programming and algorithm track at the alx-SoftwareEngineering program facilitated by Holberton School.
-I am learning about data structures, algorithms, and other low-level programming concepts while working in the C language.
-I update this repo with my learning progresses with hands-on projects as listed below:
+I am learning about data structures, algorithms, and low-level programming concepts.
+I update this repo with my learning progress with hands-on projects as listed below:

 * [0x00.
 C - Hello, World](./0x00-hello_world)
 * [0x01.
 C - Variables, if, else, while](./0x01-variables_if_else_while)